Changes to Victoria’s Bail Act 1977

 The case of Ms Veronica Nelson

-The proposed amendments to the Bail Act 1977 were sparked by findings into the death of Veronica Nelson delivered at the Coroners Court on Monday, 30 January 2023.
+The recent amendments to the Bail Act 1977 were sparked by findings into the death of Veronica Nelson delivered at the Coroners Court on Monday, 30 January 2023.
 Ms Veronica Nelson was a 37-year-old Gunditjmara, Dja Dja Wurrung, Wiradjuri and Yorta Yorta woman.

 Ms Nelson was due to appear at the Melbourne Magistrates Court after her arrest in December 2019.
 The Court, however, did not get to her case on 30 December and was subsequently stood over until 31 December 2019, when Ms Nelson made her own unrepresented application for bail, on the advice of a lawyer, to preserve her right to a legally represented bail application later.
 Bail was refused.
 Ms Nelson was required to show exceptional circumstances to justify a bail application because she was charged with breaching bail.
-She had also failed to appear in court on shoplifting offences and was accused of having committed a further similar offence.
+She had also failed to appear in court for shoplifting offences and was accused of having committed a further similar offence.

-The coronial inquest into Veronica’s death found that the bail system has a discriminatory impact on Aboriginal people resulting in grossly disproportionate rates of remand, with the most significant impact being on Aboriginal women.
+As stated by Mr Carbines in his second speech: “The coronial inquest into Veronica’s death found that the bail system has a discriminatory impact on Aboriginal people resulting in grossly disproportionate rates of remand, with the most significant impact being on Aboriginal women.”

-Repeal of Bail Act offences | The bill repeals two offences under the Bail Act:
+Repeal of Bail Act offences | The Bail Amendment Act 2023 repealed two offences under the Bail Act 1977: The offence of failure to appear on bail is retained. |

-Child bail reforms | The new Bill excludes children from the reverse onus bail presumption.
-There are exceptions to this for murder and other homicide offences so bail decisions relating to children will be solely based on the unacceptable risk test.
-As with adults, the reverse onus bail test will apply to children accused of terrorism offences, who pose a terrorism risk, or who have a terrorism record.
-Section 3B of the Bail Act 1977 is to be expanded to include:
+Bail reforms for children | The amendments provide that the reverse onus test applies to children differently than adults, applying in fewer circumstances for children.
+There are exceptions to this for murder and other homicide offences.
+As with adults, the reverse onus bail test also applies to children accused of terrorism offences who pose a terrorism risk or who have a terrorism record.
+Section 3B(1) of the Bail Act 1977 has been expanded and includes the following factors, which a bail decision maker must take into account:

 |

-S 3A also requires a bail decision maker to identify and record the relevant matters they took into account when refusing bail to an Aboriginal adult or child to ensure they engage meaningfully with the considerations. |
+S3A also requires a bail decision maker to identify and record the relevant matters they took into account when refusing bail to an Aboriginal adult or child to ensure they engage meaningfully with the considerations. |

-Consideration of likelihood of custodial sentence | The bill updates s 3AAA(1), which will now require bail decision makers to consider when applying the reverse onus test/unacceptable risk test whether the accused is likely to be sentenced to a term of imprisonment. |
+Considering the likelihood of imprisonment | Section 3AAA(1) now requires bail decision makers to consider whether the accused is likely to be sentenced to a term of imprisonment when applying the reverse onus test or unacceptable risk test. |

-New facts and circumstances | The new bill will amend the Bail Act to allow a legally represented person to make a second bail application without the need to establish new facts and circumstances. |
+Making a second bail application | The new provisions allow a legally represented person to make a second bail application without the need to establish new facts and circumstances (s18AA). |

-Other changes | The bill rectifies anomalies in the application of bail tests by:
+Other changes to bail | The amendments rectified anomalies in the application of bail tests by:

-The Bill will also:
+The amendments also:

 |